Menu

 • Subject Testing:

-• Year 12 (age 16) Applicants: Subject tests based on chosen A-Level subjects
+• Year 12 (age 16) Applicants: IGCSE Mock Subject tests based on chosen A-Level subjects with a minimum B grade.

 A Sporting Achievement Scholarship – recognizes students who have demonstrated outstanding talent, discipline, and success in sports at a national or international level.
 This scholarship supports athletes who combine academic commitment with exceptional sporting performance, including medal-winning performances.